 Before graduating with your Master’s degree last May, you were diagnosed with PTSD.
 How were you able to handle that?

-So while I was being treated, I called [Professor] Cynthia Gonnella for my Capstone brainstorming session.
-"Well," I said, "I'm going to do my capstone on Cloud networking security vulnerabilities." and Cynthia, being the bright and beautiful mind that she had, said, "No, Richard, I don't think that really interests you.
+So, while I was being treated, I called [Professor] Cynthia Gonnella for my capstone brainstorming session.
+"Well," I said, "I'm going to do my capstone on Cloud networking security vulnerabilities." and Cynthia, being the bright and beautiful mind that she is, said, "No, Richard, I don't think that really interests you.
 Is that something that's really near and dear to you, something that just really excites you?"

 I said, "Absolutely not, but I just thought it would be a good paper to try to produce, maybe, some theory as to better secure cloud networks."
 She goes, "Well, if you do that it's going to be hard.
 This is going to be a painful process for you.
 What's something that's really near and dear to you?"

 So we threw around some ideas, you know, child exploitation is a major one, and we threw around bio-metrics.
 I’d used biometrics during what we call VBSS which stands for Visit, Board, Search, and Seizure.
-It's one of my jobs in the military where we would board pirate vessels in the Gulf of Aden, on the outside of Africa, inspect them, take them down, and make them dump all their ammunition and weapons.
+It was one of my jobs in the military, where we would board pirate vessels in the Gulf of Aden, on the outside of Africa, inspect them, take them down, and make them dump all their ammunition and weapons.

 Then Cynthia suggested, "What do you think about how terrorist groups are recruiting people from the U.S.?"

 I said, "I think that is a great idea."
 I said, "They are radical.
 I mean, you talk about people being recruited from the U.S., and you have the Fort Hood shooting, where Major Nidal Hasan, a decorated Army Board-certified psychiatrist, who was seduced or converted, for lack of a better term, by jihadists to turn weapons against his own fellow soldiers and kill 14 people in Fort Hood.